BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 Enter a question and click "submit question."
 The vector database will be queried and your question along with the results will be fed to LM Studio for an answer.

 ### Step 9 - Transcribe Question Instead
-Click start record button.
-Talk.
-Click stop button.
-Paste transcription into question box.
-Click Submit Question.
+Click the 'Start Record' button, speak, and then click the 'Stop' button.
+Paste transcription into question box and click Submit Question.

 </details>